Passo Marketplace Setup Configurations

 Inactive

-Default is set to inactive (activation is required).
+Default is inactive (activation required).

 Required